- Simple Techniques

 \int \frac{\csc x \cot c}{2- \csc x} \, dx

-First notice how \csc x \cot x is clearly the derivative of -\csc x.
+First notice how \csc x \cot x is the derivative of -\csc x.
 This leads us to try some form of \csc x for u.
 I use

-u = \csc x
+u = 2 - \csc x

-Leading too \int \frac{\csc x \cot c}{2- \csc x} \, dx = - \int \frac{1}{2 - u} \, du
+Leading too \int \frac{\csc x \cot c}{2- \csc x} \, dx = - \int \frac{1}{u} \, du

-Which is clearly
+Which is then

-\int \frac{\csc x \cot c}{2- \csc x} \, dx = \ln |2 - u| + C = \ln |2 - \csc x| + C
+\int \frac{\csc x \cot c}{2- \csc x} \, dx = \ln |u| + C = \ln |2 - \csc x| + C

 Evaluate the following integral